eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 ## RMarkdown files

 An RMarkdown file is a plain text file, with some rules and special syntax that allow us to write code and text together.
-When it is "knited," the code will be evaluated and executed and the text formatted so that it creates a reproducible report or document that is nice to read and contains all your work.
+When it is "knitted," the code will be evaluated and executed and the text formatted so that it creates a reproducible report or document that is nice to read and contains all your work.

 This is really critical to reproducibility.
 It also saves us time and can help with automation tasks.
 This document will recreate the figures for you in the same document where you are writing the text that explain them.
-This will save you the effort of doing some analysis, saving a plot on a file, copy-pasting that plot into Word, LaTex or Power Point or Google Slides, and having to do it all over again after discovering a typo.
+This will save you the effort of doing some analysis, saving a plot on a file, copy-pasting that plot into Word, LaTeX or Power Point or Google Slides, and having to do it all over again after discovering a typo.

 Now let's create a new RMarkdown file.
 In RStudio you can use the menu bar: